 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Students self-register for a total of 3 points and take the following January 2022 course:
+Students self-register for a total of 3 credits and take the following Summer 2022 course:

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied towards their program requirements and degree completion.

 View Sample Syllabus

 - Steinhardt Overseas Graduate Tuition Fee (3 credits) - TBA

 - Graduate Overseas Registration and Services Fees - TBA